Counsel.

 The document after.

-Every clause is reviewed for its legal, financial, and tax consequence.
-The accounting treatment of an indemnity, the capital gains implication of a share transfer clause, the GST trigger in a service agreement — these are things a lawyer alone may miss.
-Our team doesn't.
+Every clause is reviewed for its legal, financial, and tax consequence — the accounting treatment of an indemnity, the capital gains hit on a share transfer clause, the GST trigger in a service agreement.
+The advice comes first.
+The document is the artefact.

 How most legal mandates begin

 "I need an NDA."
 "Can you draft an SHA?"
 The document is the brief.
-The underlying problem is never asked about.
+The underlying problem is rarely surfaced.

 How we begin every mandate

 "What are you trying to protect?"
 "What happens if this goes wrong?"
-"What's the commercial outcome you need?"
+"What's the commercial outcome?"
 The document comes after.

-File first.
-Negotiate later.
-Legal strategy is driven by procedure, not by the commercial cost of being right versus being done.
+File first, negotiate later.
+Strategy driven by procedure, not by the commercial cost of being right versus being done.

 Disputes are a business problem before they are a legal one.
-We advise on cost, risk, and outcome — then decide the right instrument: notice, negotiation, arbitration, or referral.
+We advise on cost, risk, and outcome — then choose the instrument: notice, negotiation, arbitration, or NCLT.

 What legal advisory usually means